srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L09-iot-hub-integration-with-azure-event-grid/01-Create-Logic-App-that-sends-an-email.md

 1. Enter "**Outlook.com**" into the search box, then locate and select the **Send an email** action for the **Outlook.com** connector.

-    > [!NOTE] These instructions walk through configuring the Logic App to send an email using an **Outlook.com** email address.
+    > **Note**: These instructions walk through configuring the Logic App to send an email using an **Outlook.com** email address.
 Alternatively, the Logic App can also be configured to send email using the Office 365 Outlook or Gmail connectors as well.

 1. On the **Outlook.com Connector**, click the **Sign in** button, and follow the prompts to authenticate with an existing Outlook.com account.